Owen-haha/FINRISK2002_microbiomeGWAS_codes/README.md

 We published the essential codes of the work here to help others to review or replicate our findings.

 ## Outline
-There are 5 major analysis catagories in this project:
+The analysis can be grouped into 5 major catagories:

 **1. Genotyping data analysis**